TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

 With only one pose used for this run the tables are terse, but below when we look at 6 input poses for the same ligand they will be more informative.
-The upper table "Cluster Percentage by Starting Pose" simply describes the occupancy that we see in the strip chart: the ligand spends 71% of its time in cluster 0 and 8% in cluster 1.
-The second table describes how closely each cluster stays to the starting pose: the blue Cluster 0 sticks closely to the initial pose (1.13 |A| RMSD), whereas the green Cluster 0 has moved somewhat farther away ( 2.72 |A| RMSD).
+The upper table
+"Cluster RMSD from each Starting Pose" describes how closely each cluster stays to the starting pose: the blue Cluster 0 sticks closely to the initial pose (1.38 |A| RMSD).
+The second table
+"Cluster Percentage by Starting Pose" simply describes the occupancy that we see in the strip chart: the ligand spends
+96% of its time in cluster 0.
-This tells us the predominant and preferred blue Cluster 0 stays close to the initial pose.
+These figures tells us the blue Cluster 0 is stable and stays close to the initial pose.